vamb/aboutus/en-US/terms/agreement.md

 ### 3.2 Online Transaction to be between Seller and Buyer Only.

 Each Online Transaction is made by and between a Seller and a Buyer only and MOL shall not be a party to any Online Transaction.
-Despite providing the Platform for the Transaction Services and conducting reviews of Online Transactions, MOL does not represent either Seller or Buyer in any Online Transaction.
-MOL is  not be responsible for the quality, safety, lawfulness or availability of the Products or services offered in any Online Transaction or the ability of either Seller or Buyer to perform their obligations in relation to any Online Transaction.
+Despite providing the Platform for the Transaction Services and conducting reviews of Online Transactions, MOL is not an agent of either Seller or Buyer in any Online Transaction, neither does it act as an agent of any third party payment services provider whose services are hosted on the Portal. .
+MOL is not be responsible for the quality, safety, lawfulness or availability of the Products  (which for clarification, includes third party payment services) offered in any Online Transaction or the ability of either Seller or Buyer to perform their obligations in relation to any Online Transaction.
 Verified Members shall not hold MOL and/or its agents liable for any losses, damage, claims, liabilities, costs or expenses arising from any Online Transactions, including but not limited to any breach, partial performance or non-performance of the Online Transaction by the other party to the transaction.

 ### 3.3 Payment of the price of Products.